dawallin/dawallin.github.io/_drafts/2015-04-05-CreatingADeveloperBlogWithJekyll-Overview.md

 Now you got all the files you need on your computer.
 Look them through and familiarize yourself to the different building blocks.

+#### Hello World blog post
+Create a new file in the _post folder.
+The filename should include the date of the post followed by unique describing title.
+This title will be the url for the post.
+An example of a filename is `2015-04-01-Hello_World`.
+Inside the file there are two sections, a key-value section, and the blogpost content.
+The key-values informs Jekyll of which layout to choose and which title to set.
+You can add extra parameters here that can be used inside the layout templates.
+A full Hello World example blog post would then look something like

+	---
+	layout: post
+	title: Foreign keys - the key to open up the monolith
+	---
+	**Hello World!**
+*Filename:* 2015-04-01-Hello_World.md

 Hosting on Github Pages
 ---
 The simplest hosting for your Jekyll pages is directly on Github.
 There are two different places for your sites, on your personal account or on one of your projects.
 For a personal account site you need to create a repository called YourUserName.github.io and check in your code in the "master" branch.
 For a project site the Jekyll code needs to be checked in on the project repository, but in a separate branch called "gh_pages".
 In this tutorial I will use and create a personal account site.